 I am taking the plunge with some predictions for 2014.
 My 2013 predictions, made December 2012 in The New York Times, probably rate a B or so.

-1. 2014 is the Year of the Horse but it will also likely become known as the Year of the Grind as Beijing works through its many political, economic, environmental and social challenges;
+- 2014 is the Year of the Horse but it will also likely become known as the Year of the Grind as Beijing works through its many political, economic, environmental and social challenges; 8.
+Slow progress made in some areas, the place did not collapse, but still much more grinding to be done in 2015 and beyond.

-2. Xi Jinping will continue to consolidate power.
-The apparent ongoing purge of Zhou Yongkang and his allies will result in Xi having more control over both the security services and the military than any leader in decades;
+Xi Jinping will continue to consolidate power.
+The apparent ongoing purge of Zhou Yongkang and his allies will result in Xi having more control over both the security services and the military than any leader in decades; 10.
+It seems a no-brainer now, in spite of the murmurings (that I think are BS) in some quarters that the image of a smart, powerful Xi is an illusion, the creation of the elders who believed Chinese people want a new strongman.

-3. Xi’s appointment to head the leading group for comprehensively deepening reform is positive for reform prospects.
+Xi’s appointment to head the leading group for comprehensively deepening reform is positive for reform prospects.
 Some had expected Premier Li Keqiang to lead the group and now see this move as a diminution of Li, but given that the scope of the group is much broader than just the economy it makes more sense for the General Secretary to lead it.
 Only Xi may have the authority and the bureaucratic power to push through reforms that affect so many entrenched interests (though of course reform will also bring new opportunities to some).
 If Xi is successful in rebuilding Party discipline through the Mass Line Campaign and the corruption crackdown then there is a decent chance the reforms will succeed.
-But there is a reason some in Beijing say that Xi is the Party’s last chance to make the changes needed to keep it in power;
+But there is a reason some in Beijing say that Xi is the Party’s last chance to make the changes needed to keep it in power; 8.
+Reforms are happening, albeit slowly, but there are good reasons to believe the 2014 political work has cleared the way for significant progress in 2015.

-4. The corruption crackdown will intensify and while it will not solve the root issues it will be more successful than most have predicted.
+The corruption crackdown will intensify and while it will not solve the root issues it will be more successful than most have predicted.
 Zhou Yongkang may be the first tiger to fall in 2014 but there will be others.
 There will be increasing pockets of resistance as cadres are squeezed but Xi appears to have the power base to continue the crackdown.
-And business prospects will not improve for luxury goods merchants;
+And business prospects will not improve for luxury goods merchants; 10.
+And the crackdown (calling it a campaign is a mistake I believe) will intensify in 2015, and I expect more tigers and even some “red nobility” will go down.

-5. The economy will continue to struggle, in large part to due to the excessive buildup of corporate and government debt.
+The economy will continue to struggle, in large part to due to the excessive buildup of corporate and government debt.
 The recent audit and the listing of “resolving risk associated with local government debt” as a key task in 2014 by the Central Economic Work Conference are signs of both how worried Beijing is and how serious it is taking the debt mess.
 There are no quick fixes though, moral hazard is a huge issue and while a debt crisis is unlikely (but never say never) Beijing’s options are increasingly constrained and any overly aggressive efforts to rein in credit growth could dramatically slow the economy.
-GDP growth should come in around 7% (and there will be plenty of debate about how “healthy” or real” that growth is), the Shanghai Composite will end 2014 15% higher, the RMB will appreciate to between 5.8-5.9 to the US Dollar and first-tier and maybe second-tier city real estate markets will continue to see price appreciation, though at least one high profile real estate developer will be taken down as a scapegoat for the high housing prices;
+GDP growth should come in around 7% (and there will be plenty of debate about how “healthy” or real” that growth is), the Shanghai Composite will end 2014 15% higher, the RMB will appreciate to between 5.8-5.9 to the US Dollar and first-tier and maybe second-tier city real estate markets will continue to see price appreciation, though at least one high profile real estate developer will be taken down as a scapegoat for the high housing prices; 4.
+The official GDP number will come in a little higher than 7%, I was directionally correct on the stock market but massively underestimated the move, the RMB depreciated slightly, 1st and 2nd tier real estate markets dropped.

-6. The Party has made much progress towards its goal of seizing the commanding heights of the Internet and those efforts will continue, as will a continued shift in social media usage from Weibo to Wechat.
-The stepped up control of the Internet will continue part of the broader, ongoing ideological tightening;
+The Party has made much progress towards its goal of seizing the commanding heights of the Internet and those efforts will continue, as will a continued shift in social media usage from Weibo to Wechat.
+The stepped up control of the Internet will continue part of the broader, ongoing ideological tightening; A very grim 10, actually could be 11 for those who want to combine spinal tap with China prognostication.

-7. Alibaba and the Hong Kong Stock Exchange will both make concessions by the second quarter that will allow the company to list on the HKSE.
-The IPO will be bigger than Facebook’s even though Tencent’s Wechat will increasingly be seen as serious threat and Laiwang, Alibaba’s Wechat clone, will have little traction;
+Alibaba and the Hong Kong Stock Exchange will both make concessions by the second quarter that will allow the company to list on the HKSE.
+The IPO will be bigger than Facebook’s even though Tencent’s Wechat will increasingly be seen as serious threat and Laiwang, Alibaba’s Wechat clone, will have little traction; 4, listing went ahead in the US in Q3 but was bigger than Facebook’s and Laiwang is nowhere compared with Wechat.

-8. There will be more China pain for US technology companies in the wake of the Snowden revelations.
-Do not be surprised if Beijing bans military and security personnel and cadres above a certain rank from using Apple products;
+There will be more China pain for US technology companies in the wake of the Snowden revelations.
+Do not be surprised if Beijing bans military and security personnel and cadres above a certain rank from using Apple products; 10, even though nothing officially happened around Apple, though there have been rumors.
+Many US tech firms are a facing a “new normal” of being “Huawei’d” here, and there is nothing they or the US government can do about it.

-9. There will be progress on cleaning up the environment though the problems are so huge that not much will change substantively in a year.
+There will be progress on cleaning up the environment though the problems are so huge that not much will change substantively in a year.
 But there will be more bureaucratic will and policy support as Beijing has come to realize that the environmental disaster is one of the core threats to the country.
 One of my predictions for 2013 was that the environmental issues would lead to “more protests as citizens become more aware of their rights and are emboldened to protect them.”
-In fact there were fewer large scale ones than in 2012 as Beijing narrowed the public sphere.
+In fact there were fewer large scale ones than in 2012 as Beijing narrowed the public sphere; 8, Beijing made it clear in 2014 that it is serious about cleaning up the environment, but the political and economic challenges are immense.

 Of course any unforeseen, exogenous events could render some or all of these non-operative…